Nonnegative Polynomials and Circuit Polynomials: Preliminaries

-We shall say that a polynomial is a {\em sum of nonnegative circuit polynomials (SONC)}, if it can be written as a sum of nonnegative circuit polynomials.
+We shall say that a polynomial is a {\em sum of nonnegative circuit polynomials (SONC)}, if it can be rewritten as a sum of nonnegative circuit polynomials.
 Clearly, an explicit representation of a SONC polynomial as a sum of nonnegative circuit polynomials provides a certificate of its nonnegativity, which is called a {\em SONC decomposition}.
-We denote by SONC the class of SONC polynomials.
+The class of SONC polynomials forms a convex cone, i.e. the {\em SONC cone}.